 Dujiangyan Irrigation System

-Our other adventure out of Chengdu was a day trip to Dujiangyan ( 都江堰市 Dūjiāngyàn Shì ), 60 km north-west, to marvel at the Dujiangyan Irrigation System that dates back the 3rd century B.C. and still prevents flooding and controls the waters of the Minjiang River ( 岷江, p Mínjiāng ).
+Our other adventure out of Chengdu was a day trip to Dujiangyan ( 都江堰市 Dūjiāngyàn Shì ), 60 km north-west, to marvel at the Dujiangyan Irrigation System that dates back to the 3rd century B.C. and still prevents flooding and controls the waters of the Minjiang River ( 岷江, p Mínjiāng ).
 The irrigation system distributes the water to the fertile farmland of the Chengdu plains.
-A World Heritage listed site, it has been also declared a State Priority Protected Site in China.
+A World Heritage-listed site, it has been also declared a State Priority Protected Site in China.